 Spring Conference on Correctional Health Care - Call for Proposals

 Share your knowledge and advance the field.
-NCCHC is seeking presenters to share information, research, innovative solutions and best practices in every aspect of correctional health care at the 2017 Spring Conference on Correctional Health Care.
+NCCHC is seeking presenters to share information, research, best practices and innovative solutions at the 2018 Spring Conference on Correctional Health Care.

 Correctional health care providers face extraordinary situations, limited resources, stress and concerns well out of the norm for most health care professionals.
 The conference brings peers together to address common challenges, make new contacts and leave with more preparation and confidence for whatever’s ahead.

 Speaker benefits include a discounted rate to attend the conference ($200), recognition in promotional materials, professional development and the chance to earn credit for CCHP recertification.

 Proposals must be submitted online.
 We suggest that you prepare the information in advance to save time online and to ensure that you have a backup copy.
 Please copy the information into a plain text editor, such as MS Notepad, to eliminate formatting before you copy it to the submission form.
 Note: Maximum three proposals per person.